Confidence to tackle new problems

 Interpreting others' workReading reports from other sources.
 Understanding problem solutions that others have proposed.
 Having confidence to question source.

-Students are able to use their experience to know when something just "smells" wrong.
-They are aware of common errors made and have a working mental knowledge of the use of maths concepts.
+Students are able to use their experience to know when something just “smells” wrong.
+They are aware of common errors made and have a working mental knowledge of the use of concepts and tools.

-Identify the usefulness of maths for a given real-world problemWhen presented with a fuzzy situation, students can identify whether maths effectively applies or not.
+Identify the usefulness of computational thinking for a given real-world problemWhen presented with a fuzzy situation, students can identify whether computational thinking effectively applies or not.

-Assessing the plausibility of maths or mathematical concepts being usefulWhen presented with a fuzzy situation, students can propose ideas of areas of maths that might apply or be clear that maths cannot effectively help.
+Assessing the plausibility of computational thinking being usefulWhen presented with a fuzzy situation, students can propose ideas of areas of computation that might apply or be clear that computation cannot effectively help.

 Having a feel for how reliable a model will be